DeloitteDigitalUK/frontend-playbook/README.md

 ## What the playbook is not
 - a collection of starter apps and boilerplates.
 We believe that a separate repo can help keep the code up-to-date and attract external contributors.
 - a learning catalogue.
-[The Path of the Ninja](https://github.com/DeloitteDigitalUK/fed-path-of-the-ninja) should cover all of our front-end learning recommendations.
+[Learning Resources](/learning/Resources.md) should cover all of our front-end learning recommendations.
 - a place for technology-specific advice better covered elsewhere, time-sensitive information, browser support, specs, comparisons, metrics.
 The source is likely to be more up-to-date, so we should point to external resources which are better maintained.

 ## Contributing